openfaas/faas/ROADMAP.md

 * Native CLI for templating/building and deploying functions
 * Windows support for watchdog back-end - so that Windows executables can be used in a multi-OS swarm
 * Enforcing function execution time in seconds.
+* Python, Node.js, Ruby and CSharp code templates for the CLI
+* Delete function in CLI
+* Developer guide for CSharp
+* Developer guide for Python
+* Kubernetes support

 **Incoming requests and routing**